xmamalou/xmamalou/README.md

 I am:
 - A Computer Engineering Postgrad Student and a Physics graduate from NKUA.
 - Employed as a Working Student at Nokia, for softare development in Nokia's TAS!
 - Knowledgeable in a variety of languages, including but not limited to: C, C++, Zig, Haskell, C#, LaTeX, and Python.
-Favourite languages are C++ and Zig.
+Favourite languages are C++, Zig and Haskell.
 - Interested in low level, parallel and functional programming, in GPU programming, in computer graphics, numerical analysis, geometry, and more.
 - Professional amateur.
 - Also known as Mantis (or CyberMantid).
-See my personal website [here](https://cyber-mantid.xyz)!
+See my personal website [here](https://cyber-mantid.xyz), my tilde website [here](https://tilde.team/~cybermantid) and my gemini capsule [here](gemini://tilde.team/~cybermantid)!

-~~My environment of choice is Windows (11), but I also know my way around Linux.~~ After a one and a half-ish hiatus, I am now back to Linux!
-Goodbye Windows!

 [![My GitHub stats](https://github-readme-stats.vercel.app/api?username=xmamalou&show_icons=true&theme=transparent)](https://github.com/anuraghazra/github-readme-stats)